Top 10 Venture Capital Firms Investing in Bitcoin Startups

 Image of Tether Operations Limited - Top VCs in Bitcoin

-• Industries of focus: Bitcoin, Blockchain, Cryptocurrency, DeFi, FinTech, Software
+• Industries of focus: Bitcoin, Blockchain, FinTech, and strategic investments in alternative technology and hard assets

 • Founded: 2014

-• Notable investments: Rumble, Elemental Altus Royalties Corp, Satellogic
+• Notable portfolio companies: Rumble, Elemental Altus Royalties Corp, and Satellogic

 You can refer to their website here.